Cambridge District Scout Archive

 Cambridge Military Influences

 Considering ‘Military Influences’ during these years, Cambridge District hosted a Scouts Defence Corps, a scout initiative to prepare scouts for military service, which was increasingly likely for most young men.
 For over 16’s only, it was voluntary within scouting and in Cambridge District only 28 joined of whom 12 completed the training.
+It is of note that John Murrish was one of the two local Scouters who initiated this in Cambridge.

 See also Scouts Defence Corps under Local History WW1/WW2

 Cambridge Scouts became involved in many aspects of civil defence, in the early months of the war guarding bridges and railway lines against invasion and later acting as Coast watchers.
 Later some were involved in working in aid stations in Dunkirk or at military hospitals as orderlies.
-Two camps to harvest fruit and flax are recorded.
+Two major District camps to harvest fruit and flax are recorded.

 No evidence exists to suggest that the Cambridge Scouts experience of war was more militaristic than any other district or out of step with the fluctuating attitude of the country.